ReinaMacCredy/trading_bot/memory-bank/activeContext.md

 13. Implement comprehensive logging and performance tracking

 ## Active Decisions and Considerations

+### Help Command Design
+- **Used Discord embeds for rich formatting with proper color scheme**
+- **Organized commands into logical categories for easy navigation**
+- **Implemented pagination to handle the large number of available commands**
+- **Maintained consistency with the reference Jockie Music bot style**
+- **Used "b!" prefix throughout to reinforce the bot's command structure**
+- **Fixed Discord.py conflicts by properly disabling the default help command**

 ### Signal Format
 - Using Discord embeds for rich formatting